 - Me: You already have read a lot about me on this site.
 (You haven’t?
 Go and read all of them right now).
 So as the only travel blogger in the family, I was the designated person who was in charge of planning the trip.
 My sister’s argument was that you are the expert in the family.
 But look at all their credentials and all of them are equally crazy travellers.
 Now you know why I am a solo traveller and love to head out on my own.
 (Just kidding)

-- Master M: The three-year-old nephew around whom everything in this family is currently revolving around.
+- Master M: The five-year-old nephew around whom everything in this family is currently revolving around.
 So just erase whatever you have read till now.
 Because our whole Malaysia itinerary was planned on where the kid wanted to go.
 And you remember, I did tell you about elephants before.
 Master M is crazy about elephants and there is not a single day that goes without him saying the word elephant.
 Master M hates to sit at home and he told everyone at his preschool that he was going to Malaysia months before we went.

 So now that you know a little about my family, let me write in detail about how we planned a luxury trip to Malaysia on our own.
 I also had lots of help from my friends at Tourism Malaysia.

 Where to go for a luxury family vacation in January?